coreos/updateservicectl/Documentation/configure-machines.md

 New servers can be configured to communicate with your CoreUpdate installation by using [cloud-config](https://coreos.com/docs/cluster-management/setup/cloudinit-cloud-config).

 By default, your installation has a single application, CoreOS, with the identifier `e96281a6-d1af-4bde-9a0a-97b76e56dc57`.
 This ID is universal and all CoreOS machines are configured to use it.
-Within the CoreOS application, there are several application groups which have been created to match CoreOS channels (`alpha`, `beta`, etc).
-Each of these groups have a unique identifier that is a generated UUID or custom string, which must be configured on your CoreOS machines.
+Within the CoreOS application, there are several application groups which have been created to match CoreOS channels with the indentifiers `alpha`, `beta`, and `stable`.

 In addition to the default groups, you may choose to create your own group that is configured to use a specific channel, rate-limit and other settings.
+Groups that you create will have a unique identifier that is a generated UUID or you may provide a custom string.

+To place a CoreOS machine in one of these groups, you must configure the update settings via cloud-config or a file on disk.

-### Join Preconfigured/Default Group
+### Join Preconfigured Group

 Set the value of `server` to the custom address of your installation and `group` to one of the default application groups: `alpha`, `beta`, or `stable`.